JESUS PLUS NOTHING SAVES YOU

 "But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us" (Romans 5:8).

-• On the Bases of Jesus Christ's Death and Resurrection
+On the Basis of Jesus Christ's Death, Burial, and Resurrection (Gospel)

 "In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of the promise, who is a first installment of our inheritance, in regard to the redemption of God’s own possession, to the praise of His glory" (Ephesians 1:13-14).